esl-epfl/x-heep-app/heep_ultrasound/README.md

 ## Prerequisite

-Copy this folder in _x-heep/sw/applications/_
+Copy this folder in _x-heep/sw/applications/_ or create symbolic link to this folder

 ## Building